willson310116/Data-Structure-HW-Search-Engine-/README.md

 *Functions which are not presented above are used for searching words manually.
 There are 2 options provided, one allows the users to fix d, DIFF before searching; the other needs to assign d, DIFF before searching every time.
 The searching accepts single and multiple inputs (with space separated) as well.
 The time/space complexity of both options are O $(n^2)$, but obviously the latter option cost more time.*

-***There is only 1 source code file, so just run the code with python hw.py on terminal, then it will work right away with instruction printed on the terminal.***